 Lumix S1: On the top right

-- Light-up display panel with relevant info
+- Light-up display panel with relevant information

 - Separate WB, ISO and Exp Comp button trio